Shahrukh-13/Octoskull/README.md

 2. FastLED: https://github.com/FastLED/FastLED

 # Papercraft
-The skull is made of paper.
+The skull for this project is made of paper.
 The design of the skull is from Methakura's free OctoSkull papercraft.
 This is the link of the designer's website: https://methakura.gumroad.com/

 and this is the link of the OctoSkull papercraft where I took the skull from: https://methakura.gumroad.com/l/octoskull?layout=profile